silabs-ChengY/aod_eFence/README.md

 # 2. Prerequisites
 Running the demo requires the following devices:
-* Thunderboard BG22 (SLTB010A)
+* Thunderboard BG22 (SLTB010A) x 10
-* BRD4185A antenna array board with a WSTK x 3
+* BRD4185A antenna array board with a WSTK x 5
 * A PC running Simplicity Studio 5 with Gecko SDK Suite v3.2 or later
 * A Raspberry Pi